foaxy/Phase2_Project/README.md

 - **Promote Proper Maintenance:** Educate homeowners on the importance of regular maintenance and timely repairs.
 Encourage them to address any issues promptly to preserve the condition of their properties.
 This will help maintain the market value and prevent potential price depreciation due to neglect or deterioration.

 By focusing on these recommendations, the real estate agency can help homeowners maximize their property values and assist buyers in finding houses with desirable features.

+## Non-Technical Presentation

+Click here to view the non-technical presentation.